 The Rise of Wallets and Lifestyle Apps

 Mobile as a primary communication or operating method is now is 10-year-old already.
 This advancement has helped the customer to change their lifestyle in a better way.
 FinTech is one of the top gainer around this advancement and made an indisputable change of thought process.
 Mobile now with financial app and other social media app functionality has become a must not a plus in the eyes of customers.
-Mobile channel also brought inclusion change in a big way.
+The mobile channel also brought inclusion change in a big way.

 Emerging Technologies For FinTech